itskingori/itskingori.github.io/_posts/articles/2013/2013-05-11-this-is-water.md

 title: This Is Water
 link: http://www.youtube.com/watch?v=xmpYnxlEh0c
 category: articles
+layout: post
 ---

-> It is, without a doubt, some of the best life advice we've ever come
+> It is, without a doubt, some of the best life advice we've ever come across,
-> across, and perhaps the most simple and elegant explanation of the real
+> and perhaps the most simple and elegant explanation of the real value of
-> value of education.
+> education.